otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

- A script that displays the contents of the current directory in long format
+A scritp that displays current directory contents including hidden files (starting with .)